-In February 2016, we entered into a part-time consulting agreement with Dr. Tullis.
-Under that agreement, Dr. Tullis will retain his title of CSO and will continue to provide services under the terms of a consulting agreement with us.
-In connection with the change in his employment, Dr. Tullis resigned as our Vice President.
-Under the consulting agreement, Tullis will render approximately twenty (20) hours per week of such services, for which we will pay him a consulting fee of \$10,000 per month.
-This arrangement was subsequently amended to a consulting fee of \$4,000 per month in exchange for 20 hours of services per month.
-The term of the consulting agreement is for an initial sixty-day period and, unless terminate dearlier by either party, shall automatically extend for additional one-month periods.
-Either party to the consulting agreement may terminate it upon 30 days' prior written notice to the other party.
-Concurrently with the entry into the consulting agreement, Dr. Tullis and the Company mutually agreed to terminate his employment agreement with us.
+In February 2016, we entered into a part-time consulting agreement with Tullis, who was previously our CSO (formerly with an employment agreement with a \$195,000 salary and a termination continuation payment equal to one year's base salary).
+Under that agreement, Tullis continued to provide services under the terms of a consulting agreement with us.
+In connection with the change in his employment, Tullis resigned as our Vice President.
+Under the consulting agreement, Tullis rendered approximately twenty (20) hours per week of such services, for which we paid him a consulting fee of \$10,000 per month.
+The term of the consulting agreement was for an initial sixty-day period and, unless terminated earlier by either party, shall automatically extend for additional one-month periods.
+Either party to the consulting agreement may terminate his employment agreement with us.